Enforcing schema contracts for GeoJSON and Shapefiles

 • Ingress Sidecar: Intercepts object storage uploads (S3/GCS) before triggering tile slicing.
 Returns HTTP 422 Unprocessable Entity on contract violation.

 • Async Batch Validator: Runs on scheduled cron for legacy data lakes.
-Outputs drift reports to Fallback Chains for Geocoding Services when coordinate precision degrades below 1e-6.
+Outputs drift reports when coordinate precision degrades below 1e-6 decimal degrees.

-Latency Optimization for Spatial Routing requires validation overhead to remain < 150ms per 10k features.
+Validation overhead should remain under 150ms per 10k features.
 Profile with py-spy or perf and adjust max_features thresholds to align with compute node memory limits.

 Escalation Paths & Incident Response Runbook